tundish/blathnaid/blathnaid/book/chapters.rst

 Try This
 --------

-So Krol said, "I am cursed to be here while there is light from the Moon.
-And I may eat only what is offered to me".
+So Krol said, “I am cursed to be here while there is light from the Moon.
+And I may eat only what is offered to me”.
 Jack thought about this for a moment and went over to one of the big barrels, which was called **This**.
 He opened up the tap a little, so it half-filled the tundish below.
 And he passed it to the little Imp, who grinned and straight away started drinking it down.